-One of Australia’s most sort after writers, Alice Bell’s debut screenplay was the multi-award-winning feature film Suburban Mayhem, directed by Paul Goldman, which screened at the Cannes Film Festival in 2006, and later at Toronto International Film Festival.
+One of Australia’s most sought-after writers, Alice Bell’s debut screenplay was the multi-award-winning feature film Suburban Mayhem, directed by Paul Goldman, which screened at the Cannes Film Festival in 2006, and later at Toronto International Film Festival.
 The film won an AWGIE for Best Original Screenplay, and was nominated for a Victorian Premier’s Literary Award, an AFI Award and an IF Award.

 Alice was one of the original writers of Channel Ten's police rescue drama, Rush (Southern Star Productions).
 She was also a writer on the second season of Spirited, for which she received an AWGIE nomination, and Puberty Blues, for which she received an AACTA nomination for Best Television Screenplay.